 Come one, come all to the Bughouse Square Debates!
 Exercise your First Amendment right to free speech in the open air of Washington Square Park (a.k.a.
 Bughouse Square).
-The 2012 Debates was held on Saturday, July 28.
-The 2013 Debates will be July 27.
-See you next year!
+The 2014 Debates will be July 26.
+See you in the park!

 Bughouse Square (from “bughouse,” slang for mental health facility), is the popular name for Washington Square Park, across from the Newberry.
 This park was Chicago’s boisterous and radical free-speech space from the 1910s through the 1960s.
 Radicals, bohemians, socialists, atheists, and religionists of all persuasions mounted soapboxes, spoke to responsive, vocal crowds, and competed informally for attention and donations.
 The square’s core contributors, however, came from Industrial Workers of the World union members whose radical views and wit made them perennial crowd favorites.
 In the park’s heyday during the 1920s and 1930s, as busloads of tourists ogled the scene, thousands of people gathered on summer evenings.
 World War II and a post-war crackdown against socialists and communists led to Bughouse Square’s decline and, by the mid-1960s, it had all but ceased to exist.
 The Newberry and community activists revived the spirit of the park with Bughouse Square Debates in 1986.

 The Bughouse Debates include:

 The Main Debate; past debates have tackled gun control, public school teachers’ unions and the rights of labor, immigration reform, and even the extension of slavery into the western territory (the last was a reenactment of Abraham Lincoln and Stephen Douglas’s 1858 debates).